 It's an obvious truism, but in order to get the best from your TV you need to put the best into it.

 This boils down to both using decent source components (if you're still rocking a VHS VCR STOP NOW - unless it's because you dig the cool retro vibe of bad tracking and poor resolution, in which case carry on daddy-o).
-DVD players represent the base line of what's acceptable, but if you're quality conscious, they should really be ousted in favour of Blu-ray and HD set top box (Sky+, VirginMedia Tivo, BT TV, EE TV box et al).
+DVD players represent the base line of what's acceptable, but if you're quality conscious, they should really be ousted in favor of Blu-ray and HD set top box (Sky+, VirginMedia Tivo, BT TV, EE TV box et al).
 Ultra HD Blu-ray players are also set to become more affordable in the next year.

 If your broadband speed is up to snuff you should also consider a streaming solution for Netflix, Amazon Prime Instant Video and those catch-up services.
 These days Internet delivered HD can look as good as packaged media - and both Netflix and Amazon are now offering 4K streaming with HDR support as well.